olirob93/olirob93/README.md

 <img src='header.png'>

 <h2>Since the beggining of 2020 I have been Learning Front End Development.
-I enrolled in Nology's 12 week webdeveloper bootcamp to enhance my skills!</h2?
+I enrolled in Nology's 12 week web developer bootcamp to enhance my skills!</h2?

 :page_with_curl: <h3>Current Skills include but are not limited to:</h3>